Custom swimwear manufacturing — board shorts and competition suits

 Printing and Colors: Getting Swimwear Graphics Right

-Swimwear printing is not like printing a t-shirt.
+Swimwear printing isn't like printing a t-shirt.
 The fabric is stretch, which means any print needs to stretch with it without cracking, fading, or distorting.

 Sublimation printing is the dominant technology for polyester swimwear.
 The dye is transferred under heat and pressure into the fabric fibers themselves rather than sitting on top, which means it stretches with the fabric, doesn't crack, and has excellent resistance to chlorine and UV fading.
 This is what you want for any all-over print swimwear.